-If you read the posts on our powder room transformation and the decoupage medicine cabinet, you probably couldn’t help but notice the mirror that we refurbished and brought back to life.
+You probably couldn’t help but notice the this vintage mirror update if you read the posts on our powder room makeover and the medicine cabinet diy.
 This is how it looked after we carefully removed the mirror glass from the frame.

-It was something we found amongst the piles of stuff in our own basement; it had belonged to my husband’s great grandmother and somehow he ended up with it.
+The mirror was something we found amongst the piles of stuff buried in our own basement!
+And it had belonged to my husband’s great grandmother; somehow he ended up with it.

-Our mirror had lost some of the crisp detail of the carving with all the layers of paint and the paint was also chipping.
-Because of those issues, even though were repainting it, we decided to take it down to bare wood and remove the actrocious green paint.
+Some of the crisp detail of the molding was lost beneath the layers of paint and the paint was also chipping.
+Because of those issues, even though we were repainting it, we decided to strip it down to bare wood.

 Although my husband is a ‘Jack of All Trades’, stripping is something he was professionally trained to do (I’m talking about wood here folks!), so he gladly took this project on.
 I guess that makes him a ‘Jack, the Stripper’ in this case!

-Here’s one of his professional tips: he propped the frame up on the ‘V’ of some metal L-brackets so the mirror was lifted off the table.
-This way, he could get the stripper on the front and around the inside and outside edges.
-He applied masking tape to the metal L-brackets first so that when he was done, he could remove the tape along with the mess.
-That way, your metal pieces will be ready again for the next job!
+Here’s one of Hubs’ professional tips for a vintage mirror update.
+Prop the frame on metal L-brackets (like an upside down ‘V’) so the mirror is lifted off the table.
+This way, he can get the stripper on the front and around the inside and outside edges.
+He applies masking tape to the metal L-brackets first so that when he’s done, he can remove the tape along with the mess.
+A quick wipe and your metal pieces will be ready again for the next job!

-The detail work needed a lot of attention and a few applications of stripper before he was able to get it all cleaned up.
+The detail work on the frame needed a lot of attention and a few applications of stripper before he was able to get it down to bare wood.
 One way of getting into the detail work to remove paint is a fine steel wool pad.
 You can dip it right into the stripper and scrub away to help lift the stubborn bits.
 Another way is a brass brush; however even though brass is a soft metal, it can still leave marks on your beautiful detail.